-Please note depending on final timings provided by the railway authorities Golden Eagle may substitute the railway journey from Russia into Ulan Bator with a private jet charter from Irkutsk so that they can maintain the advertised programme in Mongolia.
+Please note: depending on final timings provided by the railway authorities we may subsitute the railway journey from Russia into Ulaanbaatar with a private jet charter from Irkutsk so that we can maintain the advertised programme in Mongolia.

 Day 11-13 – On the Train

 Chat to your fellow passengers, take a Russian language class, listen to a talk on Soviet or Russian history, learn about the construction of the Trans-Siberian railway or simply relax and enjoy the ever-changing winter landscape outside your window.